Bankhead station

 Unlike most MARTA stations, which are provisioned for eight rail cars, Bankhead can only accommodate two cars, with adequate space left in place to allow extension to four cars in the future.
 It is the only station served exclusively by the Green Line.

-The area it serves is scheduled to be an important part of the Belt Line, near Maddox Park and the new Westside Park, which would be the largest park in the city of Atlanta.
+The area it serves is scheduled to be an important part of the Beltline, near Maddox Park and the new Shirley Clarke Franklin Park, which would be the largest park in the city of Atlanta.

+Bankhead is on a branch from the main east-west trunk and is designated (P4), a legacy of the original Proctor Creek name for the Green Line.
+This is the only station code not to start with a compass direction.